 Trough the years the jazz course have developed a learning environment where we focus on interaction, musicality and musical craftmanship.

-Studytrip: 3 weeks to Brazil
+Studytrip: 3 weeks to cities in Europe

 This course is exploring at the meeting between ecology, anthropology, history and politics.
 This interdisciplinary approach provides a unique basis for understanding the rainforest diversity.